 - Mirepoix.
 That would be a white onion, carrots, and celery stalks.
 These form the base of the flavor in your homemade chicken noodle soup.

-- Thyme Sprigs.
+- Thyme.
 I prefer the flavor of fresh thyme to dried; fresh rosemary sprigs are also nice, even if they’re not the traditional choice.
 Add a few bay leaves if you happen to have them, but it’s not a must.

-- Ginger.
+- Garlic and Ginger.
 Enough to add some interest without overpowering the soup.
 I love the little bit of zing ginger adds to the equation.

 - Low-Sodium Chicken Broth or Stock.
 Homemade broth is spectacular, but that’s not always an option.
 A low-sodium broth that tastes good enough to sip on or chicken bone broth is a better bet than the inexpensive canned variety or chicken bouillon.